 On the Earth of the future, humans are on the run from an invading alien force that is sucking all the electrical devices they can find.
 Strata's family are digital rescuers, struggling to find and preserve whatever technology they can — the only link humanity may have to its past civilization.
 But when Strata and her brother get separated from the caravan, only a rare robot pony can help them escape the dual threats of outlaw humans and power-hungry aliens.
 Thrilling and inventive, with genuinely intimidating villains, this graphic novel will keep kids turning pages to the end.

-Arianwyn dreams of serving in the Civil Witchcraft Authority, but when she blows up the testing device at her official evaluation, she's given an assignment in the sleepy town of Lull, with a provisional designation of apprentice witch.
+Arianwyn has always dreamed of serving in the Civil Witchcraft Authority, but when she blows up the testing device at her official evaluation, she's given an assignment in the sleepy, tiny town of Lull, with a provisional designation of apprentice witch.
 It's a crushing blow, made even worse by her arch-rival Gimma's glee.
 But when Arianwyn arrives in Lull, she realizes that things aren't what they seem in the tiny town: strange sights in the woods, a creeping hex to tackle, and a mysterious magical visitor.
 As she slowly wins the townfolks' confidence — and builds her own — Arianwyn begins to realize that being an apprentice witch might not be the end of her career after all.
+Set in a cozy and old-fashioned world, this charming fantasy will be a perfect fit for middle-grade readers.
+Arianwyn's adventures continue in A Witch Alone and A Witch Come True.

 Ever since her father died, Calliope June has faced rejection from peers every time her mother moves yet again; her Tourette's syndrome causes facial tics and noises that she can't control.
 In St. George, Utah, Calli finds friendship with her neighbor Jinsong, the student body president and a sports star.
 But will he be brave enough to make their friendship public when Calli fails to blend in?
 And what if Calli's mom decides to move again just as she's beginning to feel like her differences aren't the end of the world?
 Told in Calli and Jinsong's dual perspectives, in prose poetry and free verse, this touching story celebrates the power of acceptance and being true to who you are.